IP Geolocation connection Rule

-This Rule detects the location of the connecting IP address.
+This Connection Rule detects the location of the connecting IP address.
 It will classify the IP to a country of origin.
-You can then use the Rule to reject certain countries, or to only allow specific countries to be able to send email to your domain(s).
+You can then use the rule to reject certain countries, or to only allow specific countries to be able to send email to your domain(s).

-Since each customer has different location requirements, EMS doesn't ship with a pre-configured Geolocation Rule as part of the default Rules.
-If you want to take advantage of the Geo IP Location Condition, you'll need to create your own Rule, following the guidelines in this article.
+Since each customer has different location requirements, Email Security does not ship with a pre-configured Geolocation Rule as part of the default rule set.
+If you want to take advantage of the Geo IP Location Condition, you will need to create your own rule by following the guidelines in this article.

-To create a blacklist of countries that will not be allowed to interact with your domain:
+To create a blocklist of countries that will not be allowed to interact with your domain:

 1. Visit your USS Dashboard and click ProductsEmail SecurityConnection Rules.